pakal/rsfile/doc/native_io_concepts.rst

 extreme measures.

-If your data is stored on remote shares (samba, nfs...), then chances are big that your sync calls won't make it to the oxyde, and only a careful study of involved hardware/OS/applications may give you some certainties in this case (a good old "unplug the cable violently and check the result" might also help).
+If your data is stored on remote shares (samba, nfs...), then chances are big that your sync calls won't make it to the oxide, and only a careful study of involved hardware/OS/applications may give you some certainties in this case (a good old "unplug the cable violently and check the result" might also help).